undeadcycle/ai_coding_assistant/code_bot_plan.md

 9. do my paths in my variables in .env need to be in ""?

-10. combine auth.env and path.env to .env
+10. merge auth.env and path.env to .env